vgomes/CropanBOT/readme.md

-# Laravel PHP Framework
+# CropanBOT
-CropanBOT.
 It delivers Cropan.